rswdch/weather-service/README.md

 ## Description

-Weather Service is an http server that uses the Open Weather API and exposes an endpoint that takes in lat/long coordinates.
-This endpoint should return what the weather condition is outside in that area (snow, rain, etc), whether it’s hot, cold, or moderate outside (discretion is used on what temperature equates to each type), and whether there are any weather alerts going on in that area, with what is going on if there is currently an active alert.
+The purpose of this Weather Service is to demonstrate a Node.js/Express http server that uses the Open Weather API and exposes an endpoint that takes in lat/long coordinates.
+The endpoint returns what the weather condition is outside in that area (snow, rain, etc), whether it’s hot, cold, or moderate outside (discretion is used on what temperature equates to each type), and whether there are any weather alerts going on in that area, with what is going on if there is currently an active alert.

-This service is based on the OpenWeather API which can be found here: https://openweathermap.org/api.
-The one-call api returns all of the data while the other apis are piece-mealed sections.
-You may also find the https://openweathermap.org/faq useful.
+This service is based on the OpenWeather OneCall API which can be found here: https://openweathermap.org/api.

 ## Features